JiaweiZhuang/jiaweizhuang.github.io/posts/fsx-experiments.rst

 This HPC approach might be an alternative way of deploying the Pangeo big data stack on AWS.
 Some differences from the Kubernetes + pure S3 way are:

 - No need to worry about the HDF + Cloud problem [#hdf-cloud]_.
 People can now access data in S3 through a POSIX-compliant, high-performance file system interface.
-This seems a big deal because huge amounts of data are already in HDF & NetCDF formats, and converting them to more a cloud-friendly format like Zarr can take some effort.
+This seems a big deal because huge amounts of data are already in HDF & NetCDF formats, and converting them to more a cloud-friendly format like Zarr might take some effort.
 - It is probably easier for existing cloud-HPC users to adopt.
 Numerical simulations and post-processing can be done in exactly the same environment.
 - It is likely to cost more (haven't rigorously calculated), due to heavier resource provisioning.
 Lustre essentially acts as a huge cache for S3.
 In the long-term, this kind of data analytics workflow should probably be handled in a more cloud-native way, using Lambda-like serverless computing, to maximize resource utilization and minimize computational cost.
 But it is nice to have something that "just works" right now.